cmu-humanists/cmu-humanists.github.io/index.md

 The weekly meetings list will also hear about the speaker events.
 You can also check out some of [our previous speakers](speakers.md).

-You can learn about our mission and meet exec board [over here](about.md).
+You can learn about our mission and meet our exec board [over here](about.md).

 For anything else, you can send us an email at cmu dot humanists@gmail dot com (Sorry for the indirection, spam is annoying).